mamei16/LLM_Web_search/README.md

 ## Usage

+### Native Tool Calling Mode
+You can make this extension available as a tool by simply checking the "Add as tool when enabled" checkbox in the "Web Search" tab.
+Refresh the list of tools in the "Chat" tab if needed.

+In native tool calling mode, the current date and time is provided to the model with each set of search results.

+### Default Mode

-Search queries are extracted from the model's output using a regular expression.
-This is made easier by prompting the model to use a fixed search command (see `system_prompts/` for example prompts).
+Models that have not been trained with native tool calling can still be taught how to perform web searches via zero-shot learning, i.e., by prompting the model to use a fixed search command (see `system_prompts/` for example prompts).

+Search queries are then extracted from the model's output using a regular expression.

-An example workflow of using this extension could be:
+An example workflow of using this extension in default mode could be:
 1. Load a model
-2. Head over to the "LLM Web search" tab
+2. Head over to the "Web Search" tab
 3. Load a custom system message/prompt
 4. Ensure that the query part of the command mentioned in the system message can be matched using the current "Search command regex string"